Xensor (XSR) Trading 0% Lower Over Last Week

-Xensor (XSR) traded flat against the dollar during the 1 day period ending at 11:00 AM ET on June 28th.
-Xensor has a market cap of $240,395.39 and approximately $11,179.03 worth of Xensor was traded on exchanges in the last day.
-Over the last seven days, Xensor has traded down 0% against the dollar.
-One Xensor token can currently be purchased for $0.0001 or 0.00000000 BTC on popular exchanges.
+Xensor (XSR) traded flat against the U.S. dollar during the twenty-four hour period ending at 11:00 AM ET on June 29th.
+Xensor has a market cap of $240,395.39 and $11,179.03 worth of Xensor was traded on exchanges in the last 24 hours.
+Over the last seven days, Xensor has traded down 0% against the U.S. dollar.
+One Xensor token can currently be purchased for about $0.0001 or 0.00000000 BTC on popular exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.